SteppoFF/iota.keccak.js/README.md

 ## Quickstart:

 ### Install:
-If you want to use the local PoW, please user the master
+If you want to use the local PoW, please use the master branch

 <pre><code>npm install git+https://github.com/SteppoFF/iota.keccak.js/#master</code></pre>
  **OR**
-If you just want to have the kerl/curl/net functions, you can go with the slim version
+If you just want to have the kerl/curl/net functions, you can go with the slim branch

 <pre><code>npm install git+https://github.com/SteppoFF/iota.keccak.js/#slim</code></pre>